Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Introduction

-The main methodological purpose of this work is to promote the use of two new approaches derived from the theory of multivariate extreme values for the analysis of extreme sea levels in geoscience and climate research \cite[see, e.g.][for a recent review on multivariate extremes]{NaveauSegers25}.
+The main methodological purpose of this work is to promote the use of two new approaches derived from the theory of multivariate extreme values for the analysis of extreme sea levels in geoscience and climate research; see, e.g., \citet{NaveauSegers25} for a recent review on multivariate extremes.
 On the one hand, we propose a machine learning approach designed to minimize a pointwise prediction performance criterion.
 On the other hand, we implement a parametric modelling approach that enables comprehensive (conditional) distributional modelling of the missing component, providing prediction confidence intervals.
 We carefully highlight the theoretical connections between the two approaches, emphasizing that, despite their methodological differences, the statistical assumptions regarding the distributional tail of the data are essentially equivalent.
 To the best of our knowledge, such comparisons between machine learning and parametric approaches are rare in the applied statistical literature dedicated to multivariate extreme analysis.
-In particular, sections~\ref{sec:background} and~\ref{sec:methods} explain the fundamental relationships between these two approaches that may seem incompatible at first view.
+In particular, sections~\ref{sec:background} and~\ref{sec:methods} explain the fundamental relationships between these two approaches that may seem incompatible at first sight.
 Another contribution lies in proposing a simple and original method for determining an appropriate level (threshold) above which observations can be classified as extreme.